zenetralabs/.github/README.md

-# The MOON HQ
+# You just landed on the moon
-We will be live soon...
+Welcome! ... we will be online soon
 https://moonhq.org